 Whichever organisation you join for your placement year, one thing is for certain: you will be assured of experience relevant to your degree, which will allow you to apply your learning in an organisational context while you develop both personally and professionally.
 Your placement can also count towards the professional experience you will be required to demonstrate if you wish to become a chartered engineer.

 Students are currently undertaking a placement year at the following companies: ARM Ltd, CERN, Dolby, EnOcean, Jaguar Landrover, Siemens and National Instruments.
 To find out about their experiences visit the 'student and alumni profiles' webpage.

 Our research groups offer a number of paid summer internships to work on research projects at the end of years 2 and 3.
 This gives you the opportunity to work with world class academics on ground breaking technologies and allow you to experience the possibilities of following a research career at the end of your degree.

 Many students work part-time, either for the extra money or to gain valuable experience and to improve their future employability.
 Either way you will find plenty of opportunities through our student employment service - Joblink.
 This is based on campus in the Students' Union.

-The study abroad option is available on all our engineering courses (except for our BEng courses).
+The study abroad option is available on all our courses (except for our three year programmes).
 If you choose to study abroad, you will spend the third year of the MEng studying at a university in Australia, North America or even the far east.
 Increasingly valued by employers, this will provide you with a fantastic opportunity to experience life in another country and a different culture.
 Some of the universities our students have studied at recently include Illinois, Santa Barbara and Wisconsin-Madison in the USA and New South Wales in Australia.

 To find out more visit our Study Abroad website.